Bergam0t/Bergam0t/README.md

 Play around with a live demo of this [here](https://github.com/hsma-programme/Teaching_DES_Concepts_Streamlit) - note that it won't load in Firefox!

+## Ebook: Simpy for healthcare modelling

+Co-authored with Dr Daniel Chalk (modifying and building on materials from the HSMA programme), this ebook takes users from being complete beginners in discrete event simulation through to being able to create complex simulation models with the simpy package.

+You can read the ebook [here](https://hsma-programme.github.io/hsma6_des_book/)

+## Ebook: Python for beginners

+Co-authored with Dr Daniel Chalk (modifying and building on materials from the HSMA programme), this ebook takes users from being complete beginners in Python through to being able to use many of the key features of the language.

+You can read the ebook [here](https://hsma-programme.github.io/hsma6_intro_to_python_book/)

 ## Health and Social Care Service Use Timelines (Theographs/Pearn Charts) for PowerBI
 This custom PowerBI visual takes a simple, routinely collected dataset of patient history and displays it in a clear format.

 Long-term referrals as well as individual interactions with services can be shown, with customisable tooltips, allowing clinicians to get an overview of a patient's history in a quick glance and spot repeated patterns of service interaction.
 Designed initially for use in mental health services, where clients can have more than a decade of data, thousands of contacts, and systems which display these details as rows of text rather than in a way that allows easy interpretation.

 ![image](https://github.com/Bergam0t/Bergam0t/assets/29951987/d8434477-7ea3-4043-93b8-7bb8ab5d98c7)

 ## SPC charts for PowerBI (based on code from the NHSRPlotTheDots project)
 This custom PowerBI visual allows SPC charts to be created within PowerBI that automatically adhere to the making data count guidance.